Bayesian Profiling Multiple Imputation for Missing Electronic Health Records: Introduction

 \subsection{Glycemic testing and control}

-This work is motivated by critical substantive issues of glycemic testing and control for the approximately 25.2\% of American seniors with diabetes~\citep{CDC-diabetes17}.
-Diabetes is a management intensive condition and a major cause of morbidity and mortality.
-The American Diabetes Association (ADA) recommends glycosylated hemoglobin (A1c) testing at least two times a year in patients who are meeting treatment goals and have stable glycemic control, and quarterly in patients whose therapy has changed or who are not meeting glycemic goals~\citep{diabetes18-target}.
-Evidence-based guidelines are most applicable to relatively healthy patients with diabetes.
+Diabetes is a condition requiring intensive management, and a major cause of morbidity and mortality.
+Approximately 25.2\% of American seniors have diabetes and would benefit from individualized guidelines on glycemic testing and control~\citep{CDC-diabetes17}, but little clinical evidence exists to develop such plans.
+Current evidence-based guidelines encouraging tight glycemic control are most applicable to relatively healthy patients with diabetes.
+Glycemic control is usually monitored through glycosylated hemoglobin (A1c), which reflects blood glucose values over approximately the last 3 months.
+The American Diabetes Association (ADA) recommends A1c testing at least two times a year in patients who are meeting treatment goals and have stable glycemic control, and quarterly in patients whose therapy has changed or who are not meeting glycemic goals~\citep{diabetes18-target}.
+Individuals without diabetes have A1c values below 5.7\%, and maintaining A1c below 7\% is recommended for individuals with diabetes to avoid chronic diabetes complications~\citep{diabetes18-target}.

-For complex patients with diabetes, those aged 65 years or over, or those with comorbid conditions, adhering tightly to established guidelines might diminish the quality of care and lead to adverse outcomes.
-Complex patients may be at high risk of complications---such as hypoglycemic coma, seizures, falls, fractures, motor vehicle accidents, cardiovascular events, stroke, or acute renal failure---and also less likely to experience benefits of tight glycemic control, e.g., shown by the findings of the ACCORD and ADVANCE trials~\citep{longtermoldwithCVD-martin06,va-trials-dluhy08}.
-Less stringent goals may be appropriate for complex patients with comorbid conditions, or long-standing diabetes in whom the tight control goal is difficult to achieve~\citep{diabetes18-older}.
-Therefore, complex patients would be best suited by individualized treatment plans, but little clinical evidence exists to develop these plans.
+For patients aged 65 years or over and those with comorbid conditions, adhering tightly to guidelines established for those younger and healthier, might be difficult and diminish the quality of life.
+Tight control can lead to acute adverse outcomes, such as hypoglycemic coma, seizures, falls, fractures, motor vehicle accidents, cardiovascular events, stroke, and acute renal failure~\citep{negativeoutcome-shorr97,negativeoutcome-allen01,negativeoutcome0kennedy02,negativeoutcome-davis04,negativeoutcome-boyd05,negativeoutcomes-pogach07,negativeoutcome-qaseern07,negativeoutcome-schech07}.
+For example, the ACCORD and ADVANCE trials find that lowering A1c values increases the risk of cardiovascular death~\citep{longtermoldwithCVD-martin06,va-trials-dluhy08}.
+The relationship between A1c and adverse outcomes in such patients may be U-shaped, and less stringent A1c goals may be appropriate~\citep{diabetes18-older}.